It turns out Equifax’s tidal wave of a security breach is more like a tsunami.

 Keep your credit on ice

-If you know a credit check will be necessary for a transaction — if, for example, you’re looking to refinance your mortgage or get a new lease for your car — you can set up a temporary lift of your credit freeze for up to 30 days so you won’t have to pay to freeze, unfreeze and then freeze again.
+If you know a credit check will be necessary for a transaction — if, for example, you’re looking to refinance your mortgage or get a new lease for your car — you can temporarily lift your credit freeze and then freeze again.

 Freezes and lifts can be set up online and take just a few minutes.
 The peace of mind is worth it!